ekiwi/rtl-fuzz-lab/README.md

 > Current available harness options: rfuzz (direct), tlul (bus-centric)

-> The tlul harness should only be used on TL FIRRTL designs, as it is bus-central to TL-UL designs
+> The tlul harness should only be used on TL FIRRTL designs, as it is bus-centric to TL-UL designs

 * Minutes: Number of minutes to fuzz for (per fuzzing iteration)
 * Out_folder: Folder in which to output fuzzing results